Successful structural change

 Against this background, the region, together with the federal states of NRW and RLP, has initially agreed at working level on the following key issues as a proposal for further negotiations:

-- Securing the permanent and fair division of labor between Berlin and Bonn with significant parts of the federal government with federal ministries and corresponding ministerial jobs remaining in Bonn.
+- Securing the permanent and fair division of labor between Berlin and Bonn with significant parts of the federal government remaining in Bonn with federal ministries and corresponding ministerial jobs.

 - Further development of the UN and sustainability location, new settlement of international organizations and institutions including the creation or provision of space reserves, strategic expansion of Bonn as an attractive location for international conferences, and targeted strengthening of Bonn's visibility as a United Nations location at home and abroad.

 - Expansion of the cyber security location.
-The nationally and internationally significant expertise of federal institutions (BSI, BfDI, CIR Command), companies (telecoms and SMEs) and academia, bundled in the Cyber Security Cluster Bonn, forms the prerequisite for the forward-looking further development of cyber security for society and the economy.
+The nationally and internationally significant expertise of federal institutions (BSI, BfDI, Kommando CIR), companies (Telekom and medium-sized enterprises) and science, bundled in the Cyber Security Cluster Bonn, forms the prerequisite for the future-oriented further development of cyber security for society and the economy.

 - Bonn, as the birthplace of Beethoven, links the life and work as well as the liberal ideas of the great composer.
-In keeping with the historical role of the Bonn Republic, democracy and parliamentarianism in particular are to be made tangible for national and international guests.
+Following on from the historical role of the Bonn Republic, democracy and parliamentarianism in particular are to be made tangible for national and international guests.

-- Securing the location of the federal government in the Bonn region with the preservation and expansion of federal authorities and concentration of space requirements.
-Future-proof planning and use of federal land for housing (also for federal employees) as well as for the above-mentioned focal points of the region, which require land for implementation.
+- Securing the location of the federal government in the Bonn region with the maintenance and expansion of federal authorities and concentration of land requirements.
+Future-proof planning and use of the federal government's land for housing (including for federal employees) as well as for the above-mentioned focal points of the region, which require land for implementation.
 This also includes the sustainable improvement of transport connections between the city of Bonn and its neighboring regions.

 - The region as a location for sustainability research: The regional science location offers a unique "ecosystem" in the field of sustainability research with its universities, international organizations, federal ministries and authorities.
 The region is therefore predestined both as a research location and for the establishment of public science and documentation sites as well as "reallabs" in the areas affected by the flood in July 2021.